Wimbledon centre court curfew: What time is it and why is there one?

 What time is the Wimbledon curfew?

-The All England Championships have a deadline for play to finish by, with the likes of Andy Murray and Novak Djokovic having play suspended last year
+The All England Lawn Tennis Club have a deadline for play to finish by during the championships fortnight

-Wimbledon is back but unlike the three other grand slams, there will be no late-night finishes at the Championships.
+Wimbledon is underway with a dramatic opening day at the All England Club, which resulted in play extending into the evening under the lights on the two biggest courts.

-Last year’s French Open saw Novak Djokovic play until after 3am in the morning, while at the Australian Open at the start of 2024 Daniil Medvedev did not complete a five-set comeback until 3:39am.
+Centre Court and No. 1 Court have used their roofs to ensure extra tennis is played late into the evening, but both matches on court were suspended.

 When is the Wimbledon curfew?